 It is assumed that Fellows will remain at the Study Center for the duration of their residencies, bringing with them the materials needed to complete their work.

-Fellowships are scheduled during the two semesters of the traditional academic year: September-December, and February-May.
+Fellowships are scheduled during the two semesters of the traditional academic year: September-December, and January-May.
 The Bogliasco Foundation does not offer summer residencies.

 The approximate dates for the Fall 2024 and Spring 2025 residency sessions will be: